postmanlabs/pmquickstarts/site/pmguides/src/sample/sample.md

 Duration: 2

-A single sfguide consists of multiple steps.
+A single Postman Quickstart consists of multiple steps.
 These steps are defined in Markdown using Header 2 tag `##`.

 ```markdown
 ## Step 1 Title